prasannax1/starships/README.md

    * Maximum: Warp 9
    * Transwarp

-At almost a kilometer long, the Mjolnir is so big that you can't believe it's meant to operate as only part of a starship.
+At more than a kilometer long, the Mjolnir is so big that you can't believe it's meant to operate as only part of a starship.
 And indeed, the Mjolnir is by itself a complete multimission explorer that can compete with the Galaxy or a Sovereign Class.

 In contrast with the *Aviary* class, the *Mjolnir* is almost entirely secondary hull, with the main saucer fused into the engineering section.
 The aft part of the upper hull is a massive hangar 200mx200mx40m which can hold anything from several fighter craft, to a squadron of light escort vessels like the Vulture Class, to even a Defiant or a Nova class and equivalents.